 Keep in mind that different people have different gastrointestinal reactions to different foods.
 If you are planning to use peanut butter for baking along with other ingredients, discuss your options with a dietitian first to help you identify the foods you should eat and avoid.
 Your dietitian may also help you create a list of low FODMAP foods to ensure everything you eat won’t trigger or worsen your IBS symptoms.

 Need Our Help?

 Book an appointment with an accredited dietitian or nutritionist by phone on (07) 3071-7405 between 8am and 6pm Monday to Friday or send us an enquiry.
-Alternatively, you may learn valuable information about Irritable Bowel Syndrome here.
+Alternatively, you may learn valuable information about Gut and Bowel Health here.